 Execute ScanPST.EXE File

-Make sure you’re logged in to the email account with which you experience error and then run following file using File Explorer:
+Make sure you’re logged in to the email account with which you experience an error and then run the following file using File Explorer:

 - C:\Program Files (x86)\Microsoft Office\Office15\SCANPST.EXE